 The secondary Orchestra program of Fort Bend ISD is designed to provide students the opportunity to develop their artistic skills through the medium of playing a stringed instrument, while simultaneously teaching the attributes of FBISD's Profile of the Graduate.
-The pursuit of excellence within a safe, nurturing environment permiates everything we do.
+The pursuit of excellence within a safe, nurturing environment permeates everything we do.
 FBISD Orchestra programs regularly win state and national recognition.
-In 2019, The Macario Garcia Middle School Orchestra performed at the Midwest Clinic, the world's largest Band and Orchestra conference held annually in Chicago, IL.
+The Dulles High School Orchestra's Leay Quartet Ensemble was a Silver Medalist at the 2022 UIL State Instrumental Chamber Music Competition.
 The Sartartia Middle School Orchestra was chosen first-runner-up in Texas at the 2019 Texas Music Educators Association Middle School/Junior High String Honor Orchestra competition.
 Our Orchestras regularly are selected as National and Commended winners in the Mark of Excellence's National Orchestra Honors project.

 Middle School Orchestra